MatterMiners/tardis/docs/source/adapters/site.rst

     is assumed.
 Multiple sites are supported by using SequenceNodes.

     .. note::
-        Even a minimum lifetime is set, it is not guaranteed that the :py:class:`~tardis.resources.drone.Drone` is not drained due to a dropping demand for it before its minimum lifetime is exceeded.
+        Even if a minimum lifetime is set, it is not guaranteed that the :py:class:`~tardis.resources.drone.Drone` is not drained due to its dropping demand before its minimum lifetime is exceeded.

 Generic Site Adapter Configuration